Probing Composite Structure and Spin-Orbit Coupling with GPDs in ${}^{4}$He: Theory of composite structure for Quark GPDs of a scalar target

 A mean field approximation can be a good description of a variety of systems, such as heavy nuclei and perturbative QCD in the large-$N_c$ limit \cite{HOOFT1974461}.
 Depending on the system and the observable, multiparticle correlations may be more or less important.

+Up through Eq.~\eqref{e:MFexpand1}, the derivation of the IA convolution formula is essentially the same as what has been shown previously \cite{Guzey:2003,Scopetta:2004,Scopetta:2009,Fucini:2020,Cosyn:2018,Liuti:2005}.
+To go beyond this representation, we need to transform the way the nuclear wave functions are represented.
 Eq.~\eqref{e:MFexpand1} contains, as a fundamental ingredient, the product of two light-front wave functions with different kinematic arguments.
 Such an off-forward product can be powerfully and intuitively represented through a \textit{Wigner transform}.
 If we define the Fourier transform of the momentum-space wave function as

 so as to absorb the relativistic phase space normalization, then the Wigner function, defined by

 provides the fully quantum analog of the classical phase-space distribution in position and momentum.
 Although the Uncertainty Principle forbids simultaneously localizing a wave function in both position and momentum space, the Wigner function \eqref{e:WignerDefn} circumvents that limitation at the level of the wave function \textit{squared}, by localizing only the \textit{average} position and momentum of the two wave functions.
 This ability to interpret the Wigner function semi-classically makes it especially suitable for modeling, or for direct construction from first-principles wave functions.
 With the definition \eqref{e:WignerDefn}, the Wigner function is normalized to unity (assuming the wave functions themselves are normalized to unity):